 Some days the water level is in the "trees"

-A popular bike trail parallels the Econ River
+A popular mountain bike trail parallels the Econ River

 Because the river is close to Orlando, there are lots of hikers, bikers and even tree jumpers.

 The alligators seem to take no notice of the tree jumpers.

 My other favorite launch spot is from Snow Hill Road under the bridge. & paddle upstream-as far as I feel like it and paddle back to my truck-reducing the need for two vehicles.

 Many paddlers prefer the County Road 419 launch.-Easy quick launch.